 Best Companies uses WorldPay a third-party service provider for managing credit card processing.
 WorldPay does not store, retain, or use Billing Information except for the purpose of credit card processing on Best Companies behalf.

 At the Awards evening we will take images of winners of the awards and attendees at the event.

-These images will be released into the public domain and used to promote the Awards Evenings and The Sunday Times Best Companies to work for lists by both Best Companies and The Sunday Times, they may also be used by organisations for them to promote their achievement.
+These images will be released into the public domain and used to promote the Awards Evenings and The Best Companies to work for lists by both Best Companies and publishing partners, they may also be used by organisations for them to promote their achievement.